tzbodula/SpaceGame/README.md

 - 3 rounds / 3 waves + boss battle --> 1 round / 3 waves
 - Final score configuration (see more details below)
 - No score board implementation

+##  Player Performance

+After successfully completing the game, players are given a sustainability score that takes several different variables into account.
+These variables include the number of space garbage items collected, the amount of total cash earned by the player, and the amount of energy used by the player.
+High garbage and cash collection and low energy use will lead to the highest score.
+Players are scored on an A-F scale.
+This is to promote interest in repeated game play.